 Working for a post office you will deliver parcels and letters, often by car, but in big cities, Germany practices an environment-friendly way by using a bicycle.
 So be prepared for this.

-While working for a restaurant and deliver meals at peoples’ homes always by car.
-The job is well paid and you will often receive tips as well.
+While working for a restaurant and delivering meals at peoples’ homes always by car, the job is well paid, and you will often receive tips.

 - Retail Store Shopping Assistant